Braided skew monoidal categories: Introduction

 \section{Introduction}

 A skew monoidal category is a category \cc equipped with a functor $\cc^2\to \cc\colon (X,Y)\mapsto XY$, an object $I \in\cc$, and natural transformations

 satisfying five coherence conditions \cite{Szlachanyi-skew}.
-When the maps $\alpha$, $\rho$, and $\lambda$ are invertible, we recover the usual notion of monoidal category.
+When the maps $a$, $\ell$, and $r$ are invertible, we recover the usual notion of monoidal category.

 The generalisation allows for new examples.
-For instance, if $B$ is a bialgebra we obtain a new skew monoidal structure $\Vect[B]$ on the category $\Vect$ of vector spaces, with tensor product $X \star Y = X \otimes B \otimes Y$ and $I$ the ground field $K$.
-In this case the associativity map $a$ is invertible just when the bialgebra is Hopf; on the other hand the unit maps $\ell$ and $r$ are never invertible unless $B=I$.
+For instance, if $B$ is a bialgebra we obtain a new skew monoidal structure $\Vect[B]$ on the category $\Vect$ of vector spaces, with product $X \star Y = X \otimes B \otimes Y$ and $I$ the ground field $K$.
+In this case the associativity map $a$ is defined using the ``fusion map'' of $B$, and is invertible just when the bialgebra is Hopf; on the other hand the unit maps $\ell$ and $r$ are never invertible unless $B=I$.
 More generally bialgebroids give rise to, and can by characterised by, certain skew monoidal categories \cite{Szlachanyi-skew}.

 Another class of examples \cite{bourko-skew} arises if one attempts to study 2-categorical structures as strictly as possible.
-For instance, there is a skew monoidal structure on the 2-category $\FProd_s$ of categories equipped a choice of finite products, and functors which \emph{strictly} preserve them (not just in the usual up to isomorphism sense).
+For instance, there is a skew monoidal structure on the 2-category $\FProds$ of categories equipped a choice of finite products, and functors which \emph{strictly} preserve them (not just in the usual up to isomorphism sense).
 The tensor product $AB$ has the universal property that maps $AB \to C$ correspond to functors $A \times B \to C$ preserving products strictly in the first variable but up to isomorphism in the second.
-Although this example may seem slightly bizarre it turns out that the corresponding skew closed structure on $\FProd_s$ also captures functors which preserve finite products in the usual sense.
+Although this example may seem slightly bizarre, there is in fact good reason to study it.
+What one really cares about is the 2-category $\FProd$ of categories with finite products, finite-product-preserving functors (in the usual up-to-isomorphism sense), and natural transformations.
+But this is harder to work with --- for example, it has only bicategorical colimits.
+In particular it has the structure of a monoidal closed bicategory, but the verification of this is technically rather challenging.
+The skew monoidal structure on $\FProds$ is much easier to construct, and in fact --- as explained in Section 6.4.3 of \cite{bourko-skew} --- contains the monoidal bicategory structure on $\FProd$ within it.

+Instead of the categories with finite products appearing in the previous paragraph, one can do much the same thing with structures such as symmetric monoidal categories, or permutative categories, leading the way open to possible applications to K-theory, using \cite{Elmendorf2009Permutative}.